rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 ggplot(df_small, aes(X,Y)) +
  geom_point(aes(color=Phenotype),size=0.3) +
   scale_color_manual(values=c("blue","magenta","gray90","yellow")) +
-  theme_classic()
+  ggtitle("Spatial distribution of tumor and immune cells \n in HTA13_1_101 region") + theme_classic()
 ```

 <img src="Explore_HTAN_Spatial_Cellular_Relationships_files/figure-html/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

 We can find tumor cells that have a predominance of immune cells in their neighborhood.

-Suggested exercise: Use nearest neighbor matrix above to find which tumor cells have the greatest number of immune cells nearby.
-Plot those .
+Suggested exercise: Use the nearest neighbor matrix above to find which tumor cells have the greatest number of immune cells nearby.
+Display those on a plot like the one above.

 # 5. Citations and Links